 Spreading out your money over these four types of funds helps you diversify (fancy word for “don’t put all your eggs in one basket”).
 Diversification helps you avoid the risks that come with investing in single stocks while using the power of the stock market to grow your retirement fund.
 The last thing you want is to have all your eggs in one basket!

 What Is an ETF (Exchange-Traded Fund)?

-ETFs are also designed to be bought and sold on the stock market exchanges during the trading day, allowing ETF investors to buy or sell in response to daily stock market swings.
+ETFs are also designed to be bought and sold on the stock market exchanges during the trading day, so ETF investors can buy or sell in response to daily stock market swings.
 Mutual fund transactions, on the other hand, are completed after the markets close.

-Since ETFs and mutual funds seem so similar, it’s easy to think either, or both, would work well in your retirement plan.
-But Dave recommends mutual funds over ETFs for retirement investing.
+Since ETFs and mutual funds seem similar, it’s easy to think either, or both, would work well in your retirement plan.
+But I recommend mutual funds over ETFs for retirement investing.
 Here’s why: